 The full chain of Hawaiian islands actually extends north of Kauai for over 2,300 kilometers.
 Those ancient “Northwestern Hawaiian Islands” were once full-sized.
 But Namaka has mostly consumed them, leaving only the vestigial specks of land and sandy atolls that comprise an uninhabited wildlife preserve.

 At six million years old, Kauai is merely middle aged.
 But with the help of the Hawaiian Islands’ most abundant rainfall, it’s old enough to have acquired the lush greenery that earns it the nickname of “the Garden Island.”
 (The meaning of its real name is lost to history.
-But one version of the Hawaiian founding myth says that Hawaii-Loa, the Polynesian chief who discovered and settled the islands, named Kauai for his youngest son.)
-Those millennia of erosion have also given Kauai some unique geological features that include the only navigable river in Hawaii, a canyon, and spectacular fluted cliffs.
+But one version of the Hawaiian founding myth says Hawaii-Loa, the Polynesian chief who discovered and settled the islands, named Kauai for his youngest son.)
+Those millennia of erosion have also given Kauai some unique geological features, including the only navigable river in Hawaii, a canyon, and spectacular fluted cliffs.

-Some brochures and guidebooks assert that it was Mark Twain who proclaimed Waimea Canyon (“Why-may-ah,” meaning reddish water) “the Grand Canyon of the Pacific.”
+Some brochures and guidebooks assert that Mark Twain proclaimed Waimea Canyon (“Why-may-ah,” meaning reddish water) “the Grand Canyon of the Pacific.”
 But in fact, Kauai was not on Samuel Clemens’ itinerary when he visited the Sandwich Islands as a young reporter for a California newspaper.